odin-lang/odin-lang.org/content/news/declaration-syntax.md

 }
 ```

-[^implicit-int]: in those versions of C, if the type was never declared (including the return type), everything was assumed to be of type `int`.
+[^implicit-int]: In those versions of C, if the type was never declared (including the return type), everything was assumed to be of type `int`.

 Contemporary C's declaration-matches-usage was merged, making it more familiar: